On formulas and fractional exponents for umbral operators: Abstract

 \section{Abstract}

-This study presents a new formula for umbral operators which provides three key insights.
-First, it clarifies a connection between umbral calculus and iteration theory.
-Second, it paves the way for a definition of fractional exponents of umbral operators.
-And lastly, its proof synthesizes a multitude of existing operational calculus results that demonstrates a new level of effectiveness in the field.
-We demonstrate its application through a new and natural extension of the Laguerre polynomials.
+We present a new formula for umbral operators that yields three main insights.
+First, it makes explicit a connection between umbral calculus and iteration theory.
+Second, it leads naturally to a definition of fractional exponents of umbral operators.
+Third, its proof synthesizes a broad range of existing results in operational calculus and highlights their combined effectiveness.
+As an illustration, we obtain a new and natural extension of the Laguerre polynomials.